The Morning Show (American TV series)

-The Morning Show, also known as Morning Wars in Australia and Indonesia, is an American drama television series starring Jennifer Aniston, Reese Witherspoon, and Steve Carell, that premiered on Apple TV+ on November 1, 2019.
-The series is inspired by Brian Stelter's 2013 book Top of the Morning: Inside the Cutthroat World of Morning TV.
+The Morning Show, also known as Morning Wars in Australia and Indonesia, is an American drama television series starring Jennifer Aniston, Reese Witherspoon, and Billy Crudup.
+The series premiered on Apple TV on November 1, 2019.
+The series is inspired by Brian Stelter's 2013 book Top of the Morning.
 The show examines the characters and culture behind a network broadcast morning news program.
-After allegations of sexual misconduct, the male coanchor of the program is forced off the show.
-Aspects of the #MeToo movement are examined from multiple perspectives, as more and more information comes out regarding said misconduct.
+After allegations of sexual misconduct, the male co-anchor of the program is forced off the show.
+Aspects of the #MeToo movement are examined from multiple perspectives as more information comes out regarding the misconduct.
+Subsequent seasons focus on other political topics and current events, including the COVID-19 pandemic, racial inequality, the Capitol insurrection, and the Russian invasion of Ukraine.

 The second season premiered on September 17, 2021.
-The series was renewed for a third season in January 2022.
+In January 2022, the series was renewed for a third season, which premiered on September 13, 2023.
+The series was renewed for a fourth season, which premiered on September 17, 2025.
+The series was renewed for a fifth season on September 16, 2025, ahead of the premiere of the fourth season.